 "Some women decline treatment, fearing that their husbands will refuse to abstain from sex afterward.
 After treatment of precancerous lesions of the cervix with thermo-coagulation, a woman is told to abstain from sex for 30 days," Ms Mwaura said, adding that some patients are also in denial when they are told of the diagnosis and walk away, never to return for treatment.

 Before Ms Wanjiru was treated using thermo-coagulation, she was asked to come with her husband.

 "He had to give consent because I couldn't have gone ahead with the treatment then he refuses to abstain from sex for a month.
 He didn't know much about the treatment but when he heard that the abnormal cells could multiply or turn into cervical cancer, he agreed quickly.
 The chances of beating cancer especially if you aren't rich like me is very low," says the mother-of-one.

 Myths that thermo-coagulation causes infertility or it will not rid the cervix of the lesions also inhibit the take-up.

-On a good day, she makes about Sh500 and her husband is a mason in a neighbouring estate.
-With no regular monthly income, she has no time to wait at the jammed public hospitals, and she cannot afford a private doctor.
+The 'see-and-treat' approach is important to people like Ms Wanjiru, who braids hair for a living.
+On a good day, she earns Sh500.
+With no regular monthly income, she has no time to wait at the jammed public hospitals, and she cannot afford a private doctor or medical insurance.

-The prospects that this low-cost technology could save lives of thousands of poor women excites Dr Kisilu, but only if the device which costs about Sh250,000 is available in more hospitals and health workers are trained in how to use it.
+The prospects that this low-cost technology could save the lives of thousands of poor women excites Dr Kisilu, but only if the device which costs about Sh250,000 is available in more hospitals and health workers are trained in how to use it.